 The vines are ready for harvesting six to eight weeks after sowing and are productive.
 A single vine produces around 1.5 kgs (3 lbs) of fresh leaves and young shoots over six months.
 Frequent harvesting of young shoots and leaves at weekly intervals delays flowering and stimulates new growth.

 The young shoots and leaves are high in magnesium, calcium and zinc.

 Alternately, cuttings taken at the start of the rainy season are planted directly in the beds but need shading until they set root and start to grow.
-As the vine grows it is best supported on a trellis or similar structure to keep the leaves off the ground, free of dirt and to make harvesting them easier.
+As the vine grows, it is best supported on a trellis or similar structure to keep the leaves off the ground, free of dirt and make harvesting them easier.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston

 Food and Agriculture Organization of the United Nations (FAO) 1988, Traditional food plants : a resource book for promoting the exploitation and consumption of food plants in arid, semi-arid and sub-humid lands of eastern Africa, Food and Nutrition Paper No. 42, Rome

 Holttum, R. E. & Enoch, I. C. 2010, Gardening in the tropics : the definitive guide for gardeners, Marshall Cavendish Editions, Singapore